Notes on explicit smooth maps on 7-dimensional manifolds into the 4-dimensional Euclidean space: Introduction and fold maps.

 \section{Introduction and fold maps.}

-This paper is on explicit smooth maps including {\it fold} maps on $7$-dimensional closed manifolds into the $4$-dimensional Euclidean space ${\mathbb{R}}^4$. {\it Fold} maps are, in short, higher dimensional versions of Morse functions and important tools in studying geometric properties of manifolds in the branch of the singularity theory of differentiable maps and application to geometry of manifolds as Morse functions are in so-called Morse theory: Morse theory is in a sense regarded as a classical theory of the singularity theory of differentiable maps. $7$-dimensional manifolds form an interesting class of manifolds.
-Especially, Milnor's discovery of $7$-dimensional homotopy exotic spheres \cite{milnor} has made this class more attaractive and this class is still attractive.
+The present paper is on explicit smooth maps including {\it fold} maps on $7$-dimensional closed manifolds into the $4$-dimensional Euclidean space and general discussions on fold maps between manifolds of general dimensions. {\it Fold} maps are, in short, higher dimensional versions of Morse functions and important tools in studying geometric properties of manifolds in the branch of the singularity theory of differentiable maps and applications to geometry of manifolds as {\it Morse} functions are in so-called Morse theory: Morse theory is in a sense regarded as specific classical theory of the branch. $7$-dimensional manifolds form an interesting class of manifolds.
+Especially, Milnor's discovery of $7$-dimensional {\it exotic} spheres, which are homotopy spheres having differentiable structures different from those of unit spheres \cite{milnor}, has made this class more attractive and this class is still attractive.
 Recent attractive studies on these manifolds are \cite{crowleyescher}, \cite{crowleynordstrom} and \cite{kreck} for example: note also that these manifolds are closed and simply-connected.

-Throughout this paper, manifolds and maps between them are smooth and of class $C^{\infty}$ and for bundles whose fibers are manifolds, the structure groups are subgroups of the diffeomorphism groups unless otherwise stated.